Chirk Castle from the South

 Summary

-Oil painting on canvas, Chirk Castle from the South by Pieter Tillemans (Antwerp 1684 – Suffolk 1734), signed: Peiter [sic] Tillemans F 1726 [?]
-This very spectacular view from the south shows the rear of the castle before Pugin redesigned the stables.
-In the valley on the left is the Castle Mill and on the right the Bath-house of which there is no longer any trace.
-The scene shows activities on the estate such as charcoal-burning (to the left) and haymaking (in the centre).
-It was painted for Robert Myddelton (1678-1733), and it does not seem fanciful to see him as the richly-dressed man on a white horse leaving the cavalcade, followed by his brother John Myddelton (1685-1747) in red and their two wives, Anne and Mary, and then by members of his household, two of them in livery.
-They are riding up the hillside above Bron y Garth to see Tillemans, the artist himself painting the picture on the bottom right.
+Oil painting on canvas, Chirk Castle from the South by Pieter Tillemans (Antwerp 1684 – Suffolk 1734), signed: Peiter [sic] Tillemans F 1726 [?].
+A view of Chirk Castle from the south, showing the rear of the castle before Pugin redesigned the stables.
+With the Mill at left and Bath-house, long-since demolished, at right.
+The scene shows activities on the estate such as charcoal-burning (left) and haymaking (centre).
+Painted for Robert Myddelton (1678-1733), who is possibly the richly-dressed man on a white horse leading the cavalcade at centre, followed by other riders who may be his brother, John Myddelton (1685-1747), in red, their wives Anne and Mary, and members of the household, two of whom are in livery.
+The group ride up the hillside above Bron y Garth towards the foreground where Tillemans, the artist, can be seen painting at bottom right.

 Provenance